canonical/is-charms-contributing-guide/README.md

 * The content index is sorted alphabetically to facilitate quickly looking up a standard
 * Optionally, headings can be used to aggregate similar standards
-* Standards should be grouped together with similar standards for readability, which means in the body, standards do not have to be sorted alphabetically
+* Standards should be grouped together for readability when similar, which means in the body, they do not have to be sorted alphabetically
 * Each standard has the structure:
   * a heading with a name of the standard,
   * a description of the problem it intends to address,